Hong Kong Crypto Tax 2026: No Capital Gains Tax — and the Trade vs Investment Line

 Sources

-- Hong Kong 2026 measures extending the profits-tax exemption for qualifying funds / institutional investors to virtual-asset gains
+- Hong Kong 2026 measures extending the profits-tax exemption for qualifying funds and certain institutional investors to virtual-asset gains — confirm current scope with the IRD or a Hong Kong adviser.

-- OECD Crypto-Asset Reporting Framework (CARF) — cross-border information context
+- OECD — Crypto-Asset Reporting Framework (CARF): the cross-border information-reporting context.

 UAE Crypto Tax 2026: 0% for Individuals — and the Corporate-Tax Fine Print